nagyesta/lowkey-vault/.github/ISSUE_TEMPLATE/question.md

 ---
+name: Question
-name: General question about: Do you need to find out something but can't find it in our readme?
+about: Do you need to find out something but can't find it in our readme?
 Please feel free to ask!
 title: ''
+labels: question
-labels: 'question' assignees: ''
+assignees: ''

 ---